flybywiresim/website/src/posts/cfms.md

 After a lot of hard work, we have finally completed the first version of our custom FMS.

-This update brings significantly more stable flight plan editing capabilities, support for RF and VM legs, entirely custom LNAV path prediction and guidance loops, a completely re-worked, 100% from scratch ND using extremely accurate data and references, going as far as replicating real-life symbol data limits and error messages.
+This update brings significantly more stable flight plan editing capabilities, support for RF and VM legs, entirely custom LNAV path prediction and guidance loops, as well as a completely re-worked, 100% from scratch ND using extremely accurate data and references, going as far as replicating real-life symbol data limits and error messages.

-This exciting update is only the beginning of what is to come - we are already doing heavy development of the second version of this system, which includes support for very long awaited features.
-More previews on this soon.
+This exciting update is only the beginning of what is to come.
+We are already doing heavy development of the second version of this system, which includes support for very long awaited features.
+More previews on this will come soon.

 **Please note:** users currently on Stable or Development releases might notice some changes that affect how they interact with the FMS.
 We have prepared a documentation page for easing the transition, as well as a known issues page for this new system.